 The next step is to insert a column here called BFB in which you divide ROE by PRICE TO BOOK ratio.
 This will give each company a value that combines ROE and price to book value.

-Then sort the whole table in decreasing order by the BFB column as shown below:
+Then sort the whole table in decreasing order by the BFB column.

 For a company to rank well (have a high BFB value) it has to have a high ROE and low price to book values.